Best Portable Bluetooth Speakers Under $300 (2026)

 Best Overall: JBL Charge 6 (~$200) — Check price

-The JBL Charge 6 is the consensus top pick across RTINGS, SoundGuys, Tom's Guide, and What Hi-Fi.
-It delivers 45W of clear, bass-rich sound with an IP68 rating (dustproof and waterproof to 1.5m for 30 minutes), 24 hours of battery life at moderate volume (extendable to 28h with Playtime Boost), and a built-in power bank via USB-C. The detachable carry strap and Auracast multi-speaker pairing make it versatile from pool parties to camping trips. [src1, src2, src3, src4]
+The JBL Charge 6 remains the consensus top pick across RTINGS, SoundGuys, Tom's Guide, and What Hi-Fi.
+It delivers 45W of clear, bass-rich sound with an IP68 rating (dustproof and waterproof to 1.5m for 30 minutes), 28 hours of battery life at moderate volume, USB-C lossless audio, a built-in power bank, and a detachable carry strap.
+Auracast multi-speaker pairing handles unlimited compatible JBL units.
+SoundGuys' 2026 head-to-head with the Bose SoundLink Plus concluded "if I were buying today, I'd go with the Charge 6" on value, ruggedness, and bass. [src1, src2, src3, src4, src7]

 Best Mid-Range: JBL Flip 7 (~$150) — Check price

 The Flip 7 packs 35W total output (25W woofer + 10W tweeter) into a compact 1.8 lb cylinder with IP68 protection and Bluetooth 5.4.
-Its new PushLock accessory system allows interchangeable clips and straps.
-Tom's Guide calls it "the best compact Bluetooth speaker yet" with clear, precise, and enjoyable sound.
+Its PushLock accessory system allows interchangeable clips and straps.
+Tom's Guide calls it "the best compact Bluetooth speaker yet" with clear, precise sound.
 Battery life reaches 16 hours with Playtime Boost. [src3, src4, src5]

 Best Sound Quality (Compact): Bose SoundLink Flex 2 (~$149) — Check price

 Bose's signature clean, balanced presentation in a rugged 1.2 lb package with IP67 protection.
-Supports aptX codec for higher-quality Bluetooth streaming and multipoint connection to two devices simultaneously.
+Supports aptX codec and multipoint to two devices.
 The 3-band EQ via the Bose app lets you tailor the sound profile.
-SoundGuys praises its "clean, balanced presentation" that works equally well indoors on a bookshelf or outdoors at the beach. [src2, src3, src5]
+SoundGuys praises its "clean, balanced presentation" that works equally well indoors on a bookshelf or outdoors at the beach.
+Pick the Flex 2 over the Plus if you need true one-hand portability. [src2, src3, src5]

-Bose's largest portable speaker delivers audiophile-grade detail with aptX Adaptive codec support, Bluetooth 5.4, and a built-in 3.5mm AUX input.
-At 4.9 lbs with a removable climbing rope handle, it is less portable than the Flex but rewards you with seriously powerful, room-filling sound.
-IP67-rated with 20 hours of battery life.
-TechRadar notes its "seriously hefty audio output" with impressive sonic detail. [src2, src5, src7]
+Bose's largest portable delivers audiophile-grade detail with aptX Adaptive, Bluetooth 5.4, and a 3.5mm AUX input.
+At 4.9 lbs with a removable climbing-rope handle, it is less portable than the Flex or Plus but rewards you with seriously powerful, room-filling sound.
+IP67-rated, 20-hour battery.
+TechRadar notes its "seriously hefty audio output" with impressive sonic detail.
+Only buy at sale pricing — at MSRP it crosses the $300 budget. [src2, src5]

 At 80W with a built-in 2.1-channel subwoofer and BassUp 2.0, the Boom 2 delivers party-level bass at an outstanding price.
 It floats, is IPX7 waterproof, has dual RGB light strips, and lasts up to 24 hours at moderate volume.
-A 9-band EQ via the Soundcore app and USB-A port for phone charging round out the feature set.
-SoundGuys names it one of the best value picks in the category. [src2, src3]
+A 9-band EQ via the Soundcore app and USB-A port for phone charging round it out.
+SoundGuys names it one of the best value picks in the category.
+(For larger gatherings over $300, consider the Marshall Bromley 450 or JBL Xtreme 4.) [src2, src3]

 Best Smart/Multi-Room: Sonos Roam 2 (~$179) — Check price